 If you find photos from these pages for which you would like to receive higher quality images, please fill out the Archives' Copyright form.
 Please include the Archives' reference number(s), which is listed under most photos.
 Any re-use of photos should be cited "Courtesy UNSW Archives".

-Many of the photos that were published in Uniken magazine from 1975 - 2005 are located in the Archives.
-Issues of Uniken are available for viewing via the UNSW Library website.
+Many of the photos that were published in Uniken magazine from 1975 - 2005 are located in the Archives, as well as a selection of the images that appear in post-2005 Uniken issues.
+Issues of Uniken are available for viewing via the Digital Collections site.
 If you are seeking a photo from a particular issue of Uniken, please contact the Archives with specific date and page number references.

 All of the Archives' digital images have been uploaded to UNSW Marketing Services' Image Library.
 This database is available for searching by UNSW staff only - access is via your zid and password, using the domain "adunsw".